 St Peter’s School Boat Club is one of the oldest School Boat Clubs in the world.
 Founded in 1851, taking advantage of the School’s move to a site on the banks of the River Ouse, it has thrived ever since.

 Rowing has generated one of the highest tallies of internationalists for any sport at St Peter’s and our success at regional and national level puts us amongst the greatest rowing schools in the country.
 Originally built in 1956 to cater for just 30 rowers, our Boathouse is now far too small to cater for the 200 pupils who take to the water each year.

 Regular floods have also taken their toll on the structure of the Boathouse.
 It has reached the end of its useful life, and must be replaced in order to ensure our pupils and staff have the facilities that they need and deserve.

 The Boathouse is part of a planned 10-year programme of investment in our campus and facilities.
-Your support will help us to revitalise our campus.
+Your support is helping us to revitalise our campus.